conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Responsibility
 --------------

-A good documentation is an important corner stone of a successful community project.
+Good documentation is an important corner stone of a successful community project.
-An accurate, well organized and comprehensive documentation not only benefits users, but also frees the core team by decreasing support requests.
+Accurate, well organized and comprehensive documentation not only benefits users, but also frees the core team by decreasing support requests.

 The documentation team is responsible for